mikkasendke/sessionizer-legacy/README.md

+> [!WARNING]
+> This is an unmaintained old version of my sessionizer.wezterm plugin for people that need to still have the old version available.

 # sessionizer.wezterm
 A simple sessionizer for wezterm inspired by a discussion started by [@keturiosakys](https://github.com/keturiosakys) at https://github.com/wez/wezterm/discussions/4796 and originally inspired by ThePrimeagen's tmux-sessionizer.
 It helps you switch between wezterm workspaces (especially git repositories) more easily.